vartikadhochak/leetcode-solutions/README.md

 Count how many negative numbers:
 If the count is even, product is positive → return 1 If the count is odd, product is negative → return -1

+---------------------------------------------------------Day-14-----------------------------------------------------------

+                                    PROBLEM 1: PARTITION LIST Given the head of a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
+You should preserve the original relative order of the nodes in each of the two partitions.

+Example 1:
+Input: head = [1,4,3,2,5,2], x = 3
+Output: [1,2,2,4,3,5]

+Example 2:
+Input: head = [2,1], x = 2
+Output: [1,2]

+Constraints:
+The number of nodes in the list is in the range [0, 200].
+-100 <= Node.val <= 100
+-200 <= x <= 200

+EXPLANATION:

+1.Use two dummy nodes to build two lists: before for nodes < x and after for nodes >= x.
+2.Traverse the original list and append nodes to respective lists.
+3.Join the two lists at the end.

+                                       PROBLEM 2: REVERSE INTEGER Given a signed 32-bit integer x, return x with its digits reversed.
+If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0.
+Assume the environment does not allow you to store 64-bit integers (signed or unsigned).

+Example 1:
+Input: x = 123
+Output: 321

+Example 2:
+Input: x = -123
+Output: -321

+Constraints:
+-231 <= x <= 231 - 1

+EXPLANATION:

+1.Extract the last digit using x % 10.
+2.Build the reversed number by result = result * 10 + digit.
+3.Before every multiplication, check for overflow to avoid exceeding Integer.MAX_VALUE or going below Integer.MIN_VALUE.